Solirs/iforgor/README.md

 ./setup.sh

-*Close terminal and reopen.*
+*Now.
+Close the terminal and reopen it.*

-Now try to run iforgor.py -Py list
+Now try to run iforgor.py -h.

 If it works congratulation, its setup!